algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 > [!Warning] Alternate Flows
 >
 > - None of the cheeses correspond to the filters.
-> - Non of the cheeses appear.
+> - None of the cheeses appear.
-> - The desired cheese aren't in the database
+> - The desired cheeses aren't in the database

 **Postconditions**:

-- Follow instructions in "Where to find" section to find the product within the building.
+- Follow the instructions in the "Where to find" section to find the product within the building.

 ---